-To get a depth idea of Tables in SQL, Click Here.
+To get an in-depth idea of Tables in SQL, Click Here.

-The objective of using a primary key is enhancing performance and storage.
+The objective of using a primary key is to enhance performance and storage.
 If you are using multiple columns as the primary key, then you require more storage in that case.
-When we are talking about the performance, primary key addition generally results in enhanced performance standards.
+When we are talking about performance, primary key addition generally results in enhanced performance standards.

-A Primary key is a critical component in SQL database system, and you can use the foreign key in the absence of a primary key.
+A Primary key is a critical component in SQL database systems, and you can use the foreign key in the absence of a primary key.
 Every SQL developer has to deal with a primary key during their work experiences.
-The real-life examples of primary key are Roll numbers in schools or college, Aadhar card number, employee ID, etc. Adding a primary key is easy in SQL server.
+The real-life examples of primary keys are Roll numbers in schools or colleges, Aadhar card numbers, employee ID, etc. Adding a primary key is easy in an SQL server.
 Here is the syntax for your reference.